 FAQs

-Prescribing providers in Washington can call any time 24/7.
-Beginning January 23, non-prescribing providers in Washington can call the line as well between 8 a.m. and 5 p.m.
+Prescribing providers in Washington may call any time 24/7.
+Non-prescribing providers may call the PCL between 8 a.m. and 5 p.m.
 Monday through Friday (excluding holidays).

-To support providers in the community who are taking care of patients experiencing mental health conditions, including substance use disorders, by providing convenient access to consultation.
+To support providers across Washington State who are taking care of patients experiencing mental health conditions, including substance use disorders, by providing convenient access to consultation.
 Increased access to mental health care can lead to earlier diagnosis, improved adherence to evidence-based treatment, and better patient outcomes.

-All care providers based in Washington are eligible to call the Psychiatry Consultation Line.
-While the caller must be a Washington provider, the patient may live in another state.
+All healthcare providers based in Washington are eligible to call the Psychiatry Consultation Line.

 Patients, family and caregivers are NOT eligible to call.